nalsur-veallam/ARTEMIS/README.md

 The script creates an index file in the .ndx GROMACS format for the group passed in the file in the format of this framework after the **-f** flag with the group name specified by the **-grn** flag.
 The group is created according to the structure data using the **-strc** flag.
 To run, use:

-> python3 src/python/find_area.py -f source.json -sn site_name -chain protein_chain -ligname ligand_name -strc sctructure.pdb(.gro ...) -cutoff cutoff(Angstrom)
+> python3 src/python/make_ndx.py -f group.json -strc sctructure.pdb(.gro ...) -o out_path -grn group_name